 Accepting his friends means you accept that he has interpersonal relationships he wants to maintain.
 It's about giving him space and agency in his life.
-Never make him feel he must choose you over his friends.
+Try not to make him feel he must choose you over his friends.

 Make Yourself His Best Friend

 Frequent intimacy with your partner is important.
 Intimacy doesn't just mean sex.
 It also means being affectionate in other ways.
-Hugging and kissing is intimacy.
+Hugging and kissing are intimate.
 Talking is intimacy.

 You can also be intimate with your partner by cuddling, maybe while watching a movie or while simply sitting and talking about your day.
-Holding hands when you walk down the street, leaning into each other at the movies, or even a gentle squeeze while out to dinner can also be forms of intimacy.
+Holding hands when you walk down the street, leaning into each other, or even a gentle squeeze while out to dinner can also be forms of intimacy.

 Share His Interests

 But you can still participate in his interests.
 If he likes sports, take him to a ball game.
 If he likes comics, take him to Comic-Con.
-Try to enjoy yourself, but most importantly make sure he enjoys himself.
 When you both share in each other's interests, it allows you to become closer and be each other's best friends.

 Show Your Appreciation

 "Rachel is awesome!
 Gently encouraging and very responsive.
-I prefer to communicate via messages and I love that that is an option.
-I feel that she totally understands me and is never judgemental.
+I prefer to communicate via messages, and I love that that is an option.
+I feel that she understands me and is never judgmental.
 The stress from work impacts my partner less since I've been talking to Rachel - I am managing my stress and insecurity better."